Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Stain Removal Products

-Most of the above methods are courtesy of domestic products that aren’t specifically designed for heavily stained fabric, so if the stain is particularly deep or isn’t fresh, you may need to invest in a product specially designed for the job.
+Most of the above methods are courtesy of domestic products that aren’t explicitly designed for heavily stained fabric, so if the stain is particularly deep or isn’t fresh, you may need to invest in a product specially designed for the job.

 Denatured Alcohol

-- Using gloves, dip a cloth in denatured alcohol and dab directly onto the stain, being mindful to not soak any other areas of the clothing.
+- Using gloves, dip a cloth in denatured alcohol and dab directly onto the stain, being mindful not to soak any other areas of the clothing.

 - Don’t let the alcohol stay on your clothes for too long – just long enough for it to saturate and absorb the alcohol.